Colts–Patriots rivalry

 The modern matchup spanning the period of 2001–2011 was usually headlined as a contest between quarterbacks Peyton Manning and Tom Brady, who together won six NFL MVP awards in eight years (2003–10; four by Manning).
 In September 2001 Brady received his first start against the Colts after an injury to then-starter Drew Bledsoe, and proceeded to defeat the Colts in his first six games against them in the next years, including the 2003 AFC Championship Game and a 2004 AFC Divisional playoff game.
-The 2004 Divisional game was notable as the Patriots held a record holding the Colts offense to 3 points on snowy cold night in Foxborough.
+The 2004 Divisional game was notable as the Patriots held a record holding Colts offense to 3 points on snowy cold night in Foxborough.
 The Colts won the next three matches, notching two regular season victories and a win in the 2006 AFC Championship Game on the way to their win in Super Bowl XLI.
 Since then, the Patriots have won ten out of the next fourteen games from 2007 to 2023.
 The quarterback angle of the rivalry changed in 2012 following Manning's release from the team, and with the surge to success of Colts rookie Andrew Luck.
 The rivalry gained momentum again in February 2018, when Patriots offensive coordinator Josh McDaniels, who had agreed to become the head coach of the Colts, went back on his word and decided to stay on as a coordinator in New England.
 The Patriots beat the Colts every single game in the 2010s, going 8–0 (including 2–0 in the postseason in 2013 & 2014).
 The streak ended in 2021 in a 27–17 Colts victory.

 The Patriots lead the overall series, 53–32.
 The two teams have met five times in the playoffs, with the Patriots holding a 4–1 advantage.